 Here is my latest piece for Seven Days for an essay about the evolution of college campus security and the precautions taken to asses various threats a college may encounter.

 Art Director: Aaron Shrewsbury

 I did an ink wash drawing of an e-cigarette for an AARP article about millennials need to vape.
 No matter the method, smoking is just gross in my opinion.

 Art Director: Dian Holton

 I redesigned my website for the second time in almost 9 months.
 It’s much closer to how I envisioned it and is much bolder than my previous design.
-I feel like I’ve spent a few hours once a month exploring my options severely to come to this latest solution.
+I feel like I’ve spent a few hours once a month exploring my options thoroughly to come to this latest solution.
 Even the 404 error page is custom which makes me laugh a little.

 Check it out….Tell your friends. :)

-The first image above is for a story about a young man who started doing drugs which resulted in losing his basketball scholarship and eventually contracting HIV from sharing needles.
+The first image above is for a story about a young man whose drug use resulted in the loss of his basketball scholarship and the eventual contraction of HIV from sharing needles.
 Now he is trying to move past his mistakes and working to become a better example to other young men.

 The second image is for a story about an middle aged man who is working up the courage to ask for support from his family after finding out he has HIV.